 1 scant cup milk (whole, 2%, or heavy cream)

-Let stand 5-10 minutes.
-Let the mixture stand at room temperature for 5-10 minutes.
+- Let stand 5 to 10 minutes.
+Let the mixture stand at room temperature for 5 to 10 minutes.
 When it is ready, the milk will be slightly thickened and you will see small curdled bits.
-(This substitute will not become as thick as regular buttermilk; you will also not notice the curdled bits in your finished recipe.
+This substitute will not become as thick as regular buttermilk; you will also not notice the curdled bits in your finished recipe.

 Other Buttermilk Substitutes:

-Cream of Tartar: Mix 1 cup of milk with 1 3/4 teaspoons cream of tarter.
-Let stand 5-10 minutes until slightly thickened and curdled.
+- Cream of tartar: Mix 1 cup of milk with 1 3/4 teaspoons cream of tartar.
+Let stand 5 to 10 minutes until slightly thickened and curdled.